 This trading-only email account must have two-factor authentication in place for that extra layer of security.

-In addition, investors should choose a username and password that do not contain any hint that could give hackers a lead on who the email address belongs to.
+In addition, investors should choose a username and password that does not contain any hint that could give hackers a lead on who the email address belongs to.

 5. Beginner Cryptocurrency Traders – Limit Using Mobile Wallets

-Despite the ups and downs of the crypto market, the fact remains that people are going to trade in these digital coins more than even this year.
+Despite the ups and downs of the crypto market, the fact remains that people are going to trade in these digital coins more than ever this year.

-Hopefully, these tips will be useful to investors in achieving their goals for 2019.
+Hopefully, these tips will be useful to these new investors in achieving their goals for 2019.

 Sources & References: